hasindu2008/squigulator/docs/dna.md

 ![squigulator ideal options](img/ideal.svg)

-The effect of noise on variant calling is depicted in the figures below.
+The effect of noise on variant calling is depicted in the figures below (Clair3 on left and Nanopolish on right).
 High accuracy basecalling was used for all the cases here.

 <img src="img/ideal_clair.png"  width=50% height=50%><img src="img/ideal_nanopolish.png"  width=50% height=50%>